rpldy/react-uploady/README.md

 **The best place to get started is at our: [React-Uploady Documentation Website](https://react-uploady.netlify.app)**

-Another great place to learn about is React-Uploady our [video series on Youtube](https://youtube.com/playlist?list=PLigk9hpU4jsqZM7Fr3DxThJ--hsFWG8xk).
+Another great place to learn about React-Uploady is our [video series on Youtube](https://youtube.com/playlist?list=PLigk9hpU4jsqZM7Fr3DxThJ--hsFWG8xk).

-We recommend checking out the [Uploady](packages/ui/uploady) README first to understand how to configure your uploads and how to access upload data (using the provided hooks or events).

-It's also worth reading the  [Important Concepts](#important-concepts) section below for some key concepts.

-In case you need UI components (like an upload button), check out the [UI packages](#ui-packages).

-### Additional Resources

-Our __[Storybook](https://react-uploady-storybook.netlify.com/)__ has many examples, both simple and advanced.

-Check out our __[Guides](guides)__ section for additional examples & information.

 ### Changelog